ibm-cloud-docs/satellite/storage-ocs-local.md

     {: pre}

 1. Review the [Red Hat OpenShift container storage configuration parameters](#sat-storage-ocs-local-params-cli).
 1. Copy the following command and replace the variables with the parameters for your storage configuration.
 You can pass additional parameters by using the `--param "key=value"` format.
 For more information, see the `ibmcloud sat storage config create --name` [command](/docs/satellite?topic=satellite-satellite-cli-reference#cli-storage-config-create).
 Be sure to include the `/dev/disk/by-id/` prefix for your `mon-device-path` and `osd-device-path` values.
 If you are using a {{site.data.keyword.cos_short}} backing store, be sure to specify the regional public endpoint in the following format: `https://s3.us-east.cloud-object-storage.appdomain.cloud`.
 Do not specify the {{site.data.keyword.cos_short}} parameters when you create your configuration if you do not use an {{site.data.keyword.cos_full_notm}} service instance as your backing store in your existing configuration.

+    Note that you must specify separate disks or separate partitions for each `mon-device-path` and `osd-device-path`.
+You must assign one disk or one partition for each OSD or MON storage device.
+For disks without partitions, specify separate disks.
+For partitioned disks, you can specify the same disk, but you must specify separate partitions.
+    {: note}

     ```sh
     ibmcloud sat storage config create --name <config_name> --location <location> --template-name odf-local --template-version <template_version> -p "ocs-cluster-name=<ocs-cluster-name" -p "osd-device-path=/dev/disk/by-id/<device-1>,/dev/disk/by-id/<device-2>,/dev/disk/by-id/<device-3>" -p "mon-device-path=/dev/disk/by-id/<device-1>,/dev/disk/by-id/<device-2>,/dev/disk/by-id/<device-3>" -p "num-of-osd=1" -p "worker-nodes=<worker-node-IP>,<worker-node-IP>,<worker-node-IP>" -p "ibm-cos-endpoint=<ibm-cos-endpoint>" -p "ibm-cos-location=<ibm-cos-location>" -p "ibm-cos-access-key=<ibm-cos-access-key>" -p "ibm-cos-secret-key=<ibm-cos-secret-key>"
     ```
     {: pre}

-1. Verify that your storage configuration is created.
+1. Verify that your configuration was created.
     ```sh
     ibmcloud sat storage config get --config <config>
     ```